hasura/graphql-engine/manual/tutorial/explore-hasura-cluster.rst

 Part III: Explore the Hasura cluster
 ====================================

-A Hasura cluster is essentially a kubernetes cluster that has Hasura APIs, a controller to manage configuration changes across the cluster, and an SSH/git-push microservice to help you `git push` to deploy easily.
+A Hasura cluster is essentially a kubernetes cluster that has your custom microservices, Hasura APIs, an SSH/git-push microservice to help you `git push` to deploy, and other Hasura platform components running on it.

 Get cluster information